NubeEra-Abad/EmpDailyActivities/Nginx/003-Nginx-Django-app.md

 ## Step 4 - Setting up our Django project
 At this point you can either clone project from GitHub or copy your existing Django project into the `volt-project` folder or create a fresh one as shown below:
 ```
-django-admin startproject volt-core /var/www/volt-project
+django-admin startproject core /home/ubuntu/volt-project
 ```
-In my case I will clone Django project from the GitHub. this clone will create new directory called `django-volt-dashboard` make sure to move all files to the `/var/www/volt-project`
+In my case I will clone Django project from the GitHub. this clone will create new directory called `django-volt-dashboard` make sure to move all files to the `/home/ubuntu/volt-project`
 ```
 git clone https://github.com/app-generator/django-volt-dashboard.git
 ```
 Configuration the `IP-address` and the `Domain Name` to in the `settings.py` file of this project
 ```
-nano /var/www/volt-project/volt-core/settings.py
+nano /home/ubuntu/volt-project/core/settings.py
 ```
 Edit the `ALLOWED_HOSTS` and add `CSRF_TRUSTED_ORIGINS = ['https://volt.osamah.xyz']` after `ALLOWED_HOSTS`
 ```